lgleznah/pole-analysis/README.md

 # pole-analysis
-Code employed for the "Modern NLP and computer vision techniques for wooden utility pole density estimation with contact-free sensing" paper
+Code employed for the "Multimodal computer vision techniques for wooden utility pole density estimation with contact-free sensing" paper

 ## Project structure
 - `requirements.txt`: dependencies required to run this code